Auto-Delete Images: Expiration and Cleanup Guide

 - Upload images.

-- Set expiry date/time.
+- Set the expiration date/time.

-- Share gallery/direct links.
+- Share the gallery or direct links.

-- Disable or extend links as needed.
+- Disable the links when expired, or extend if needed.

-- Keep one owner for extension decisions
+- Keep one owner responsible for extension decisions.

 Common mistakes

-- No expiry on temporary content
+- No expiration on temporary content

 - Mixing permanent and temporary assets in one gallery